Chris35Wills/Chris35Wills.github.io/_posts/2020-04-24-aspect_values_to_cats.md

 categories: python
 ---

-When dealing with terrain aspect values, you might find yourself needing to categorize them into sectors e.g. 10 deg N = North, 24 deg North = North-east, 90 deg North = East etc. This is also something to consider when using such data in a machine learning workflow too as you may find you need to [encode the categories](https://www.dataschool.io/encoding-categorical-features-in-python/) rather than use the raw aspect orientations (rescaling aspect orientations between 0 and 1 doesn;t make sense....)
+When dealing with terrain aspect values, you might find yourself needing to categorize them into sectors e.g. 10 deg N = North, 24 deg North = North-east, 90 deg North = East etc. This is also something to consider when using such data in a machine learning workflow too as you may find you need to [encode the categories](https://www.dataschool.io/encoding-categorical-features-in-python/) rather than use the raw aspect orientations (rescaling aspect orientations between 0 and 1 doesn't make sense....)

 Below is a helper function that does the aspect category mapping for you.
 You just need to pass it an input array such as a pandas series.